IAmNotDorian/insight/README.md

 # *insight* (Windows 8.1)

-Fork of insight for use in Windows 8.1
+Fork of insight for use in Windows 8.1.

+Note that configuration settings have been moved from environment variables to config.json in the insight-api folder.

+In the unlikely event of a donation: 1LrqUa5maiA3CaazmAXss6CNPvRMmiJaAs

 # *insight*